The House of the Spirits | From a letter to Magical feminism

 The story is both a family saga and a compendium of Chile‘s chaotic history all at the same time.
-The novel offers a different view of the country, the stark opposite to the one propagated by the military dictatorship, and for this reason, the Chilean government prohibited the novel’s distribution.
-This didn’t halt its clandestine circulation – although Allende never mentioned where she sets the book, the political events described appear inseparably linked to Chile.
+The novel offers a different view of the country, the stark opposite of the one propagated by the military dictatorship.
+For this reason, the Chilean government prohibited the novel’s distribution.
+However, this didn’t halt its clandestine circulation – although Allende never mentioned where she sets the book, the political events described appear inseparably linked to Chile.

-Esteban Trueba falls in love with Rosa the Beautiful, but unfortunately, she dies of poisoning, and so then Esteban moves to the family hacienda, Las Tres Marias, and decides to marry Rosa’s sister, Clara Del Valle.
-Into the bargain, Esteban’s sister, Ferula, also moves to Las Tres Marias, and forms a very close relationship with Clara until Esteban removes her, condemning her to die alone.
+Esteban Trueba falls in love with Rosa the Beautiful.
+Still, unfortunately, she dies of poisoning, so Esteban moves to the family hacienda, Las Tres Marias, and decides to marry Rosa’s sister, Clara Del Valle.
+In the bargain, Esteban’s sister, Ferula, also moves to Las Tres Marias and forms a very close relationship with Clara until Esteban removes her, condemning her to die alone.

 Allende and Márquez, a mutual influence

-Patricia Hart is the Professor of Spanish at the School of Languages and Cultures at Purdue University in the United States, and she describes Allende‘s narrative as magical feminism since her stories revolve around female characters, although she declares that the influence between the two writers, Marquez and Allende is mutual.
+Patricia Hart, a Spanish Professor at the School of Languages and Cultures at Purdue University in the United States, describes Allende‘s narrative as magical feminism since her stories revolve around female characters.
+However, she declares that the influence between the two writers, Marquez and Allende, is mutual.

 There are many theatrical and television adaptations of The House of the Spirits, the best known of which is the 1993 movie directed by Bille August.
 It is well known for its famous performers, Jeremy Irons as Esteban Trueba, Glenn Close as Férula Trueba, Meryl Streep as Clara del Valle, Winona Rider as Blanca, and Antonio Banderas as Pedro Tercero.